photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 # Running PhotoPrism on a Raspberry Pi

-The [stable version](../release-notes.md) and development preview now come as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.
+Our [stable version](../release-notes.md) and development preview now come as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.

 Existing users don't need to pull from a different Docker repository anymore.
 We recommend updating your